 Have you seen fly tipping in your area?
 Report it now!

-The Environment Agency and Swale Borough Council are clamping down to try and reduce the amount of fly tipping in the Swale area.
-In the last year, there were 8,354 incidents of fly tipping, which cost the council more than £500,000 to clear up.
+We are working alongside the Environment Agency on clamping down to try and reduce the amount of fly tipping in the Swale area.

 Fly tipping is a scourge on the Kent countryside.
 It costs local authorities and the Environment Agency millions of pounds every year in clean up costs - money that could be put to much better use.